Grown-Up

-A funny poem about life, growing up, and what happens at Christmas with age.
+A funny poem about life, being grown-up, and what happens at Christmas with age.
 I am sure we can all relate to the verses in this poem by Edgar A. Guest and how age

 Grown-Up